munificent/craftinginterpreters/book/a-virtual-machine.md

 It needs a value to operate on, so it gets it by popping it from the stack.
 It negates that, then pushes the result back on for later instructions to use.
-Don't get much easier than that.
+Doesn't get much easier than that.
 We can disassemble it too:

 ^code disassemble-negate (2 before, 1 after)